graphql/graphql-spec/spec/Section 3 -- Type System.md

 coercion above should be performed according to the input coercion rules of the type declared by the input field.

+#### Input Object type validation

+1. An Input Object type must define one or more fields.
+2. The fields of an Input Object type must have unique names within that Input Object type; no two fields may share the same name.
+3. The return types of each defined field must be an Input type.

 ### Lists